evmts/tevm-monorepo/docs/index.md

 features:
   # Basically saying we support bundling .sol
   - title: .sol imports
     details: No more juggling ABIs and addresses.
-EVMts bundler takes care of figuring out the ABIs and addresses for your contracts
+Evmts bundler takes care of figuring out the ABIs and addresses for your contracts
   # Basically saying we support TypeScript Language Server Protocol
   - title: First class editor support
     details: Autoimport, autocomplete, go-to-definition, and links to etherscan, and are now only a hover away in most popular editors including VSCode!